cdiddy77/react-native-mediapipe/CONTRIBUTING.md

 ### JS/TS

 1. Open the entire folder in Visual Studio Code
-2. Start the metro bundler in the `example/` directory using `yarn start`
+2. Start the metro bundler in the `examples/objectdetection` directory using `yarn start`
-3. Run either the iOS `yarn ios` or Android `yarn andriod` project to test changes
+3. Run either the iOS `yarn ios` or Android `yarn android` project to test changes

-> Run `yarn check-js` to validate codestyle

 ### iOS